 Spondylotic spurring is also sometimes called spondylitic spurring, arthritic spurring, vertebral spurring or spondylosis spur formation.
 This degenerative condition is a usual part of the aging process for many patients and is especially known to exist in the cervical and lumbar spinal regions.
 Spondylosis describes the general accumulation of arthritic debris on the surfaces of the spinal bones or in the vertebral joints of the spinal column.
 While most cases of spondylosis are not particularly troublesome or painful, some cases can be a real nightmare when the degeneration begins to encroach upon the neurological structures of the back or when interaction between bone spurs causes mechanical back pain.

-This treatise explores the causes and consequences of bone spurs on the spinal structures.
+This treatise explores the causes and consequences of bone spurs that often grow and accumulate on the spinal structures.

 Spurring refers to the growth of osteophytes, also called bone spurs, on the various surfaces of the vertebrae.
 These osteophytes are often implicated in enacting spinal stenosis or foraminal stenosis, depending on where they actually occur in the spinal anatomy.